 Everyone dreads attending a meeting if it is going to be boring, unproductive, or will last too long.
 With a bit of preparation and advance planning, meetings can be extremely successful.

 Meetings have many purposes.
 They give members a chance to discuss goals and keep updated on current events of the organization.
 They provide an opportunity for the group to pull resources together for decision making.
 In addition, meetings provide an opportunity for members to come together and get to know each other.
 Careful planning and thorough follow-up can help make the meetings successful and productive.
-It is the club secretary's job to record and submit all meeting minutes through Presence and to take attendance, see videos below.
+It is the club secretary's job to record and submit all meeting minutes through Campus Groups and to take attendance, see videos below.

 After the Meeting